dcos/dcos-ui/.github/PULL_REQUEST_TEMPLATE.md

 Did you decide anything noteworthy? e.g. algorithms, data structures, tools -->

-## Dependencies
+## Testing

 <!--
-What needs to happen before this can be merged? e.g. PRs merged, other events -->
+What is needed to test the changes? e.g. specific cluster, service definitions How can one see the result of your work? e.g. configurations, URLs -->